Attica Prison riot: Negotiations

 As speakers such as Barkley raised morale, the elected group of negotiators drafted proposals to present to the commissioner.
 The Attica Liberation Faction Manifesto of Demands was a compilation of complaints written by the Attica prisoners, which speak directly to the "sincere people of society".
 It included 33 demands, including better medical treatment, fair visitation rights, improved food quality, religious freedom, higher wages for inmate jobs, "an end of physical abuse, for [access to] basic necessities like toothbrushes and showers every day, for professional training, and access to newspapers and books."
 The manifesto assigns the power to negotiate to five inmates elected to represent the others: Donald Noble, Peter Butler, Frank Lott, Carl Jones-El, and Herbert Blyden X. Additionally, the document specifically lists "vile and vicious slave masters" who oppressed the prisoners, such as the New York governor, New York corrections, and the United States courts.

 Inmates requested a team of outside observers to assist with negotiations, whom they considered knowledgeable of prison conditions, many of whom officials were able to persuade to come to Attica.
-Observers included Tom Wicker, an editor of the New York Times; James Ingram of the Michigan Chronicle; State Senator John Dunne, head of a Prisons Committee in the legislature; State Representative Arthur Eve, U.S. congressman from New York; attorney Herman Badillo; civil rights lawyer William Kunstler; Clarence Jones, publisher of the Amsterdam News in New York and former advisor to Martin Luther King Jr.; representatives of the Young Lords, and others.
+Observers included Tom Wicker, an editor of The New York Times; James Ingram of the Michigan Chronicle; State Senator John Dunne, head of a Prisons Committee in the legislature; State Representative Arthur Eve; U.S. congressman from New York and attorney Herman Badillo; civil rights lawyer William Kunstler; Clarence B. Jones, publisher of the Amsterdam News in New York and former advisor to Martin Luther King Jr.; representatives of the Young Lords, and others.
 Prisoners requested Minister Louis Farrakhan, national representative of the Nation of Islam, but he declined.
 Inmates also requested representatives from the Black Panther Party; Bobby Seale addressed the inmates briefly on September 11 but did not stay long and some believed that he inflamed tensions.